 Guillermo Gutierrez, Senior Consultant, Aperian Global

-Ken Belanger, Managing Director and Global Business Leader, TMC, a Berlitz Company
+Ila Gandhi, Managing Director, TMC, a Berlitz Company

 "The GCAA® was highly recommended by researchers in Asia Pacific to determine the global mindedness of International Baccalaureate (IB) programs.
 After a thorough review of many other instruments, we also agree and are pleased to use the GCAA® to measure the effectiveness of our IB program."